reshailnaeem/groq-gpt/README.md

 ## Features

-This is a simple Streamlit UI to use all Groq chat models in a ChatGPT-like interface.
-It needs a Groq API for that.
-There is a sidebar for modifying temperature, top-p, and maximum tokens.
-It also has the ability to save chat history as a .txt file if needed.
+-A simple Streamlit UI to use all Groq chat models in a ChatGPT-like interface (API key required) -Configurable options for temperature, top-p, and maximum tokens -Ability to save chat history as a .txt file

-## Installation
+## Usage

 Use any Python >= 3.11 version along with the requirements.txt file in the repository.
 I used 3.12 with the latest versions of all libraries.